rapid7/insightconnect-plugins/cuckoo/help.md

 # Description

-[Cuckoo](https://cuckoosandbox.org/) is a malware analysis system, enabling tracing of API calls, file behavior, and analysis of memory and network traffic.
-This plugin utilizes the [Cuckoo API](http://docs.cuckoosandbox.org/en/latest/usage/api/) and enables you to interact with your running Cuckoo instance.
+[Cuckoo Sandbox](https://cuckoosandbox.org/) is an open source automated malware analysis system.
+It enables tracing of API calls, file behavior, and analysis of memory and network traffic.
+Using the Cuckoo Sandbox plugin for Rapid7 InsightConnect, users can analyze files and URLs, manage tasks, and more.

+Use Cuckoo Sandbox in your automation workflows to manage tasks and analyze PCAPs or suspicious files obtained through investigations.
+Automatically report findings to your favorite ticketing system when this plugin is used in combination with any of our available ticketing plugins.

 For brevity and readability, the term "base64-encoded file" is used in examples throughout this documentation in place of real base64-encoded data.

 # Key Features

-* Feature 1
-* Feature 2
+* File analysis
-* Feature 3
+* Manage tasks

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+* Cuckoo sandbox API URL for your Cuckoo instance

 # Documentation